Prototheca zopfii

-Prototheca zopfii is an ubiquitous achlorophyllic (without chlorophyll) green alga.
+Prototheca zopfii is a ubiquitous achlorophyllic (without chlorophyll) green alga.
 It is a known cause of mastitis in cattle.

 Taxonomy

 The genome of this organism's mitochondrion and plastid were first sequenced in 2018.

 Polymerase chain reaction and restriction fragment length polymorphism analysis are useful tool for rapid confirmative diagnosis.

 Biology

 Prototheca zopfii is ubiquitous in nature, but mainly associated with wet areas and places with high amounts of organic matter.
 It can be found in tanks, well water, teat-dip containers, and milking machines.

 Prototheca zopfii grows in aerobic conditions and reproduce asexually by endosporulation.

 Sabouraud agar is used as a cultural medium.

 Pathogenicity

 Prototheca zopfii is an opportunistic environmental pathogen.
 The species can infect man and animal, causing mastitis.
 P. zopfii can cause bovine clinical mastitis in high milk-yielding cows.
 Genotypes I and III, traditionally, are thought not to be involved in the pathogenicity of mastitis and to be pollutants of milk, whereas genotype II is believed the main cause of mastitis.
 However, in 2017, three cases of human protothecosis due to P. zopfii genotype I have been reported in China.